Architecture

 • Synchronizing network changes to peers.
 The Management Service keeps a control channel open to each peer sending network updates.
 Whenever a new peer joins the network, all other peers that are authorized to connect to it receive an update.
 After that, they are able to establish a connection to the new peer.

 • Managing private DNS.
 DNS allows referring to each of the peers with a fully qualified domain name (FQDN).
-Coming Soon.

-• Monitoring network activity.
-Coming Soon.
+• Logging network activity.

 The Management service runs in the cloud NetBird-managed.
 It can also be self-hosted.